Date: Sunday, June 22, 2014 - 8:00am Start Time

 This is a great way to learn about the sport without racing.
 Register to volunteer and I will be in touch about 2 weeks before the race.

-You'll find our finish line complete with fresh fruit, bread, cookies, water and Coca Cola, along with Kona-Ice selling their snowcones, a bounce house, and many of our sponsors and many spectators!
+You'll find our finish line complete with fresh fruit, breads, cookies, water and Coca Cola, along with Kona-Ice selling their snowcones, a bounce house, and many of our sponsors and many spectators!

 Our post-race awards ceremony is one you won't want to miss.
 A family of a child born with a cleft-lip will be at the awards ceremony to share with you the journey they are on and to reinforce how important the funds we raise are to not just the kids but entire families.